Createdd/Writing/2018/articles/MLIntroP2.md

 The used terms change a little as the logistic function is often referred to as the sigmoid activation function and the theta parameters as weights.
 The underlying concept stays the same.
 Instead of the [bias term theta 0, now a bias unit with the value of 1 is used.](https://stackoverflow.com/questions/2480650/role-of-bias-in-neural-networks)

+The neural network architecture is made of at least 3 layers.
+That is
+- input,
+- hidden,
+- output

+layer.
+(Many neural networks have more than 1 hidden layer though)

 ---

 This wraps up the second part.
 In the next one, neural networks will be described.
 Stay tuned!